Kernix13/beginner-git-commands/README.md

 **Note**: On your first push ever to GitHub, you may need to provide a user name and email address, I assume the ones used when you created your GitHub account.
 I think the commands are something like this:

 ```
-git config --global user.name “your-name”
+git config --global user.name "any user name"

+git config --global user.email "someone@someone.com"
+or is it this:
-git config --global user.email “something@something.com”
+git config --global user.email <email id>
 ```

-Sorry, I can't remember exactly what you have to do.
+The git config command is used initially to configure the user.name and user.email.
+This specifies what email id and username will be used from a local repository.
+When git config is used with --global flag, it writes the settings to all repositories on the computer.

 ## Pushing your local files to an existing empty repo